 However, there are certain scenarios where the data becomes unavailable.
 In the example screenshots below, I’ve replaced the audience names for purposes of illustration:

-1) If you use a custom audience as the base for a saved audience, the size will not populate.
+1) If you use a custom audience as the base for a A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., the size will not populate.
 Instead, you will get a “Data is not available” error in place of the potential reach:

 Similarly, saving the audience generates a “Not available” message on the main audience screen: